Chip-based superconducting traps for levitation of micrometer-sized particles in the Meissner state: Numerical analysis of superconducting trap architectures

-Particles of non-spherical shape result in higher trap frequencies for the z axis.
-The difference in trap frequency can be attributed to a great extent to the different mass $m$ of the particles as $\omega_t\propto\sqrt{1/m}$.
-Additionally, the spring constants $k$ for the different particles are also different due to the varying demagnetizing effects (cf.~\aref{app:fieldexpulsion}), which result in a locally varying magnetic field distribution close to the particle surface.
+\Tref{tab:AHCfreqNonSphere} shows that particles of non-spherical shape result in higher trap frequencies along the z axis.
+This difference can be attributed to the lower mass $m$ of the non-spherical particles as $\omega_t=\sqrt{k_t/m}$ (the diameter of all particles is the same).
+Additionally, the spring constant $k_t$ is also different due to the varying demagnetizing effect of each particle shape, for details see \aref{app:validate}.

-Different trap and particle sizes have a systematic effect on the trap frequency.
-We first consider the dependence of the trap frequency on the particle size in a trap with unaltered dimensions.
-In \Fref{fig:AHCscaling}(a) we observe that for large particles the image method gives similar results as FEM-2D with 1D-wires, since the normal conducting volume fraction of the particle is negligible compared to its superconducting volume fraction and the trap wires are quasi one-dimensional.
-Deviations occur when the particle radius is decreased to a size that magnetic field penetration becomes relevant, i.e., for $\lambda_L/R_{\mathrm{sphere}}\gtrapprox0.1$.
-When comparing FEM-2D with 1D-wires to a superconducting particle in a quadrupole field \cite{hofer_analytic_2019}, we observe that for small particle sizes the FEM simulation gives similar results.
-However, for larger particle sizes ($\lambda_L/R_{\mathrm{sphere}}\lessapprox 0.15$), the two methods give different results, which we attribute to the difference between a quadrupole field and the real field generated by the wires, which becomes more pronounced for larger particles.
-When accounting for coils of finite extent via FEM-2D, the gradient of the field decreases compared to FEM-2D with 1D-wires, thus decreasing the trap frequency.
+We now analyze the dependence of the trap frequency on the size of a spherical particle in a trap with unaltered dimensions.
+In \fref{fig:AHCscaling}(a) we observe that for large particles the perfect diamagnetic sphere model yields similar results as FEM-2D-1D, since the normal conducting volume fraction of the particle is negligible compared to its superconducting volume fraction.
+Deviations occur when the particle radius is decreased to a size where magnetic field penetration becomes relevant, i.e., for $\lambda_L/R_{\mathrm{sphere}}\gtrapprox0.1$.
+When comparing FEM-2D-1D to a superconducting particle in a quadrupole field \cite{hofer_analytic_2019}, we observe that for small particle sizes FEM gives similar results.
+However, for larger particle sizes ($\lambda_L/R_{\mathrm{sphere}}\lessapprox 0.15$), the two methods give different results, which we attribute to the difference between a quadrupole field and the field generated by the wires, becoming more pronounced for larger particles \ntxt{(see also \fref{fig:2Dfield_comparison})}.
+When accounting for coils of finite extent via FEM-2D, the gradient of the field decreases compared to FEM-2D-1D and, thus, the trap frequency also decreases.
 Also in this case, assuming a superconducting sphere in a quadrupole field gives similar results for small particle sizes, but deviates for larger ones.
-When accounting for the opening of the trap wires via FEM-3D, the trap frequency further decreases, which yields the most realistic prediction.
+When accounting for the opening of the trap wires via FEM-3D, the trap frequency further decreases, as expected.